kmod-project/kmod/README.md

 Compilation and installation
 ============================

-In order to compile the source code you need the following software packages:
+In order to compile the source code you need:
-- GCC/CLANG compiler
+- C11 compiler, supporting a range of GNU extensions - GCC 8+, Clang 6+
 - GNU C library / musl / uClibc

 Optional dependencies, required with the default build configuration: